 Plus, the average home price in Manhattan is $1.1 million, whereas in Hoboken it’s $785,000 and most homes have significantly more square footage.
 So if you’re moving to Hoboken from somewhere else in the country, you may find it more expensive, but if you’re relocating from Manhattan, it’s a bargain.

 So now that you have all the data, you can make the decision about whether you can afford to live in Hoboken.
-When you’re ready to make the transition to this popular city in Hudson County, trust Catlow Movers to help make the process smooth and stress-free.
-Call us today at 201-653-1808 or fill out the form on our website to request a quote.
+When you’re ready to make the transition to this popular city in Hudson County, trust our 5-star movers in Hoboken to help make the process smooth and stress-free.
+Call Catlow Movers today at 201-653-1808 or fill out the form on our website to request a quote.

 "*" indicates required fields